-I went through the rounds of applications and interviews.
-(BTW, job hunting is HARD.
-But if you can get crystal clear on what you want out of your next job, you’ll be amazed at the confidence and resilience you feel doing that tough work).
+I went through rounds of applications and interviews with different tech companies.
+(BTW, job hunting is hard.
+But if you can get clear on what you want out of your next job, you’ll be amazed at the confidence and resilience you feel doing that tough work).

 I ultimately got an offer for a startup that sounded like a great fit, doing work I found interesting, with a likeable team.
-But it was a giant paycut, to do work that I knew would ultimately be grueling in the most expensive city in the world.
-After lots of agonizing, I hoped I was worth more than that.
+But it was a giant paycut, to do work that I knew would be grueling, in the most expensive city in the world.
+And it wasn’t even with a nonprofit!
+After lots of agonizing, I declined and hoped I was worth more than that.

-My last week at my old job, I got wind of a role that sounded too good to be true – a relationship manager role that had me working with nonprofits instead of businesses.
+My last week at my old job, I got wind of a role that sounded too good to be true – a relationship manager role that had me working directly with nonprofits instead of businesses.
 AND oh cruel irony…it was at a nonprofit organization.

-Fast forward 3 weeks later and I had the job I didn’t even know I was looking for.
+Fast forward 3 weeks and I had the job I didn’t even know I was looking for.